Rian1010/Charity-Website/README.md

 if one does not write anything into any of the input boxes.

 ### Unsolved bugs

+#### Homepage
+I wanted to refactor the functions for the 'Read More' and 'Read Less' buttons by using classes and querySelectorAll, instead of IDs and querySelector, which I currently use.
+However, it would not work, so I tried looping through the classes, but it also did not work.
+Due to the little amount of time, I did not manage to look further into it, but I am planning to do so in the future.

 #### Maps Page
 I tried to refactor the code in the map.js file, so that code would not be as long as it is now however, because of the little amount of time I had left for this project, I was not able to find a good solution to accomplish